5 Reasons to Join a Manufacturing Association

 - WMA - Wichita Manufacturing Association, with members from the Wichita, KS metropolitan area.

-- Kansas Manufacturing Council – located in Topeka, KMC is the state affiliation of the National Association of Manufacturers (NAM).
+- Kansas Manufacturing Council – located in Topeka, KMC is part of the Kansas Chamber of Commerce.

-Contact MAMTC if you would like more information on a Kansas Association.
+Contact KMS if you would like more information on a Kansas Association.